frunox/jtsy-Portfolio/README.md

 #### Project Dialog

 When a project is selected by clicking on it's row in the table, a modal dialog appears that allows the user to change the display status, deployment link, or image link to be included on the home page.
+Keywords can be added to enhance the search functionality.

 <img src="client/src/assets/jtsy-project-modal.png" alt="Project Dialog">